Kakaban Island (Jelly Fish Lake)

 Kakaban is not only about the Jelly Fish Lake-the diving around Kakaban Island is WORLD CLASS as well and will leave even the most seasoned divers speechless!

 Strong currents and steep walls are the hallmark of diving at Kakaban Island.
 Sharks are a virtual guarantee, from solo White-tip Reef Sharks cruising the wall to schooling Grey Reef Sharks hunting in the deeper plateaus.
-For the lucky one's, Scalloped Hammerhead Sharks and even Great Hammerheads can emerge out of the deep and put on a show never to be forgotten.
+For the lucky ones, Scalloped Hammerhead Sharks and even Great Hammerheads can emerge out of the deep and put on a show never to be forgotten.
+Thresher sharks are also seen fairly regularly here.
 But sharks aren't the only large pelagics to roam the waters of Kakaban - eagle rays are common, as are devil rays.
 Manta Rays make an appearance when the deep-water currents bring plankton from out of the blue, as do whale sharks.
 The residential schooling barracuda and big-eye trevally are a couple of the highlights on every diver's wish-list, which often gather in the thousands forming spectacular tornado-like formations.
 If you can take your eye off the blue for a few minutes and spend some time looking at the wall you'll find a wealth of macro-life from Pygmy Seahorses and hairy-squat lobsters to lionfish and moray eels.
 In short, Kakaban offers something for all divers, from pelagic lovers to small-critter hunters.
 Due to the strong currents we recommend that Kakaban is dived by Advanced Open water divers or above or Open Water divers with a minimum of 20 logged dives.

 To guarantee* going to Kakaban Island you will need to sign up for a minimum 4 day dive package.
 Click here to find out about our great dive packages